SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

    set AaronChar AaronCareer;
 run;
 ```
-*YearID must be addressed regarding the format.
-AaronChar is created with a converted yearID."
-AaronFinal SETs AaronChar and AaronCareer, and RETAIN is simply used to order the variables in the dataset.
-Note this is how we are appending the derived career row.
+*YearID is addressed regarding the format. a dataset, AaronChar, is created with a converted yearID.
+AaronFinal SETs togther AaronChar and AaronCareer, and RETAIN is simply used to order the variables in the dataset.

+Note that Setting these tables is how we are appending the derived career row.*

-it all comes together - let's create the report:
+It has all comes together so let's create the report:
 ``` SAS
 proc print noobs label;
    var yearID teamID G AB H '2B'n '3B'n HR RBI BA OBP SLG OPS;